Skip to the main content.

 Cryogenic Heat Transfer

-The liquid and gas phases of LNG need different thermal boundary conditions.
+The liquid and gas phases of LNG require different thermal boundary conditions that simplified analysis often averages together.

 Thermal Bowing